 Ozone generators release ozone (O3), a toxic gas, into the air and produce relatively large amounts of this gas by design.
 While ozone in the upper atmosphere protects us from the sun’s ultraviolet rays, ground-level ozone (smog) is an irritant that can worsen asthma and compromise your ability to fight respiratory infections.
 It is not a very stable molecule; it reacts readily with other chemicals that may be in the air, forming new compounds that can be more dangerous than the ozone itself.
 These purifiers should be avoided completely.

 Choosing the right air purifier for your home doesn’t have to take your breath away.
-By following these 5 simple steps, you’ll be breathing a sigh of relief (and cleaner air) in no time.
+By following these five simple steps, you’ll be breathing a sigh of relief (and cleaner air) in no time.

 Feature image courtesy of SamsungTomorrow